-NOTE: For members of the bargaining unit, increases may be subject to negotiation and approval of the union.
+NOTE: For members of the bargaining unit, salary increases are subject to negotiation and approval of the union and in accordance with Florida Statute 447.305.
 The bargaining unit includes all full-time instructional personnel as well as select non-instructional personnel.
 See pages 16 - 17 for identification of non-instructional positions.
+For CFK Academy teachers and administrators, please see the Academy Salary Schedule included within this document.